streamsdb/site/docs/getting-started-go.md

 Once the driver has been imported, you can create a client connection to a StreamsDB server using the `sdb.Open()` function that takes a connection string.
 More information about the connection string can be found in the [connection string reference](/docs/connection-string).

 > There should be a single client connection to a StreamsDB server for you entire process.
-In other words, you should not create a new client connection for each request.
+In other words, you should create the client connection on startup and there is no need to create a new client connection for each request.

 Add this code in the main function: